I recently stumbled across an interesting interview question: "Which is harder for a database to handle — INSERT or UPDATE?"

 For composite indexes, the complexity multiplies.
 Updating a single value can lead to recalculating and repositioning the index entry.
 The more indexes tied to a column, the more time the database spends shuffling data, slowing down the UPDATE.

-Unlike the relatively lock-friendly INSERT, UPDATE operations can be lock-heavy.
+Unlike the relatively concurrency-friendly INSERT, UPDATE operations can be lock-heavy.
 To ensure data integrity, the database often locks the rows it's updating, preventing other operations from modifying them simultaneously.
 On small, low-traffic tables, this is fine.
 But in high-concurrency environments, these locks can snowball into the same two suspects: lock contention or deadlocks.

 Transaction Logs

 Databases maintain transaction logs to ensure consistency and support rollbacks.
-While both INSERT and UPDATE write to the log, UPDATE tends to be more verbose.
+While both INSERT and UPDATE write to the transaction log, UPDATE tends to be more verbose.

 Which One's Harder?